 As Presidents of the General Relief Society, Young Women, and Primary Organizations each of the three women offered short witnesses.
 The first two clearly demonstrated their surprise at the call to speak.
 Read their remarks here.
 These three women would also speak at the two following conferences in 1930 at Grant’s request–with more warning and time for preparation.
-These three women were possibly the first LDS women to speak in the Salt Lake Tabernacle during General Conference, yet they were not the first women to speak in General Conference.
+Despite their original surprise and the absence of an early pattern of LDS women participating in General Conference, these three women were not the first women to speak in General Conference.

 The current pattern of LDS female participation in General Conference is relatively recent and still not wholly static.
-The precedent of women speaking in General Conference was set with the first General Conference in 1845.
-In the morning session of the third day of that first General Conference, Lucy Mack Smith spoke in the Nauvoo Temple.
+The precedent of women speaking in General Conference was set with what the Times and Seasons called the first General Conference in 1845.
+In the morning session of the third day of that General Conference, Lucy Mack Smith spoke in the Nauvoo Temple.
 It was here that Brigham Young assured the Saints of Mother Smith’s desire to join them in their journey West—the end of her address was apparently inaudible to reporters.
 Mother Smith and Brigham’s final comments took the whole of the morning session—an unmatched three hours.

 In the first decade of the twentieth century three women spoke during conference in the overflow meetings on Temple Square.
-In April 1908, a 24 year old Sister Rachel Leatham and recently returned missionary Sister M.M.
+In April 1908, recently returned missionaries Sister Rachel Leatham (24 year old) and Sister M.M.
 Lagenbucher both spoke to a few hundred waiting outside of the Tabernacle.
-Read it here.
+(Read it here.)
 Likewise, the following April Sister Lilian Jones recently returned from the Southern State mission spoke to a much larger 2500 present on Temple Square.
-Find it here.
+(Find it here.)

 According to Relief Society Minutes, new Relief Society General President Belle Spafford spoke to in the priesthood session of General Conference in 1946 teaching and encouraging bishops to work in a partnership with the RS and utilize the expertise of RS presidents “In determining the needs of families receiving welfare assistance” to better meet the needs of their congregants.